oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 format-specific.
 The final partial set of items MUST NOT contain a next link.

+This is called *server-driven paging*, and servers MAY use it in any response.
+Clients therefore cannot assume to have received all items unless they have ruled out the presence of next links in the response, including in expanded and nested collections.

 The client can request a maximum page size through the [`maxpagesize`](#Preferencemaxpagesizeodatamaxpagesize) preference.
 The service may apply this requested page size or implement a page size